pagorska/lambda-cdk/README.md

 To add additional dependencies, for example other CDK libraries, just add them to your `setup.py` file and rerun the `pip install -r requirements.txt` command.

 Update the lambda in `lambdas/sample-lambda/app.py` and its `lambdas/sample-lambda/requirements.txt` file to actually make changes to your lambda.
 At present, the lambda calls an API an returns part of its response.

+With any changes you'd like to deploy, repeat the deployment instructions in step 2.

 ### 4. Optional: Adding More Lambdas

 Feel free to use only one lambda per folder, or duplicate the sample lambda and its setup to add additonal lambdas.
 To not overcomplicate things, copy over the sample lambda to a new folder: